A ‘Game Changing’ piece of work

+Brand development, websites and content, campaigns and SEO strategy.
 The Utility Warehouse is the UK’s 7th largest utility company with over now 600,000 customers and the UK’s fastest growing brand.
 It sells Gas, Electricity, Landline, Broadband and Mobile and has a shopping discount ‘club’ that customers join.
 It is sold via a network of 42,000 UK Distributors.

 This work was done in 2012/13 and has informed the recent refresh.

 The Utility Warehouse uses the image of a piggy bank in its logo – very direct.
 But everything looked very, well, utilitarian.
-It lacked warmth.
+It lacked warmth. on line sign-ups weren’t great and reputation needed managing.
+The distributor’s needed more support – the brand was strong (it still is) but was missing some easy wins ( and some less easy but important ones too) and needed solid foundations and creative direction for the future

-My first job was to do more with the brand, get that right, and everything else will fall into place.
-I conducted brand workshops to hone messaging and customer promises and to develop the visual language.
+The first job was to do more with the brand, get that right, and everything else will fall into place.
+We conducted workshops to hone messaging and customer promises and to develop the visual language.
 We created a 3D character, friendlier, more engaging and able to do more than the pig in the logo could ever do.
 We created a number of images from our 3D model and a series of animation sequences where the pig winks, smiles and shakes his bottom as coins drop into his slot.
 This was used online, in film and social media.
-He was to be used across the website and in customer campaigns under the concept banner of ‘The Pig Difference’.
+He was to be used across the website and in customer email campaigns under the concept banner of ‘The Pig Difference’.

 The main customer website